 The feminist movement has a broad range of thoughts, ideas and debates.
 We are committed to ensuring that this broad range is available for people to explore and discover for themselves.

 Where it is felt there are gaps in the collection, we will seek to address these within the context of continuing to build the collection based on donated materials.

-Glasgow Women’s Library is fully committed to ensuring that its premises, collections, learning programmes, range of events and all other services are fully accessible to the broadest range of visitors, project users and learners.
+Glasgow Women’s Library is fully committed to ensuring that its premises, collections, learning programmes, range of events, projects and all other services are fully accessible to the broadest range of visitors, users and learners.

 Download: GWL Access Policy Statement

 Glasgow Women’s Library (GWL) cares about your privacy.
 We are committed to storing and processing your personal data safely and being transparent about all our privacy practices.

 Glasgow Women’s Library runs a full programme of Women’s Heritage walks throughout the Spring, Summer and into the Autumn.
 Here is our policy on what to do if you need to cancel your place and also what happens on the rare occasion that we have to cancel a walk.

 View the full Women’s Heritage Walks Cancellation Policy.